Nadal routs Djokovic for 13th French Open, record-equalling 20th Grand Slam - France 24

 Nadal said he wasn't even thinking about matching Federer's record.

 "It's been a very tough year.
-Winning here means everything to me so it's not about equalling Roger on 20, for me today it's just a Roland Garros victory.
+Winning here means everything to me so it's not about equalling Roger on 20, for me today it's just a Roland Garros victory," said Nadal who had skipped the US Open due to the global health crisis and was playing just his second tournament since February.

 "Roland Garros means everything to me.
 I spent most of the most important moments of my tennis career here.